Terms Of The Trade

 Skin Tone is the set of color tones of a person’s skin.
 Retouchers usually aim for a relatively uniform skin tone, using a variety of techniques to eliminate major color inconsistencies.

 Blotchy/Patchy Skin.
 Uneven skin tones are often the result of blood visible in patches beneath the top layers of the skin under strong studio lighting.
-It is normal and natural, but becomes quite noticeable and distracting when photographed in studio, especially in closeups.
-In pre-production, the blotchiness can be minimized by professionally applied makeup, and then in post-production, skin tones can be evened out across the image.
+It is normal and natural, but becomes quite noticeable and distracting when photographed in studio.
+In pre-production, the blotchiness can be minimized by professionally applied makeup, and then in post-production, skin tones can be evened out across the image using color-correction methods and retouching techniques that help even out luminosity inconsistencies, such as Dodging & Burning.

 To Balance Skin usually means to even out skin color.
 The skin on a human face, especially with makeup applied, almost always has a different color than that of the hands and the rest of the body.
-Different skin colors can be brought closer together, or balanced, using color corrections
+Different skin colors can be brought closer together, or balanced, using color-correction methods.

 Dirty Skin Color usually means that the skin tone is grayish, often can be “cleaned up” by removing Cyan from the Reds.